-The Association for the Physically Disabled of Kenya (APDK) was established in 1958 as a non-governmental organization (NGO) with the objective of offering rehabilitation and habilitation services to persons with disabilities.
-The overall objective of the organization is to improve the Quality of life of PWD’s through comprehensive rehabilitation programmes using a Rights based Approach to achieve poverty reduction through mainstreaming for socio-economic empowerment.
+The Association for the Physically Disabled of Kenya (APDK) was established in 1958 as a non-governmental organization (NGO).
+The overall objective of the organization is to improve the Quality of life of Persons with Disabilities through promoting Rehabilitation and Inclusion.

 - APDK History - Chronologically read more

 - APDK's History per branch